oroinc/documentation/backend/bundles/commerce/CMSBundle/content-widgets/how-to-create-content-widget-type.rst

         <p>{{ block_widget(block) }}</p>
     {% endblock %}

 The widget template for the Copyright widget should be available after clearing the cache.
-To define templates for other themes, apply the same actions, making sure you place files in the appropriate theme folders and follow the naming conventions.
+To define templates for other themes, apply the same actions making sure you place files in the appropriate theme folders and follow the naming conventions.

 Now an administrator can create content widgets of a new type from the UI by following steps outlined in the :ref:`Content Widgets User Guide <content-widgets-user-guide>` user documentation.

+.. include:: /include/include-links-dev.rst
+   :start-after: begin